constellation-app/constellation/UNIT_TEST_GUIDELINES.md

 ## Other Things of Note

+- We use TestNG rather than JUnit.

+- We use the Mockito library for any functionality that needs to be mocked.

 - If you need to edit the access modifiers of any part of a class in order to enable testing, do the following:
     - Constants and Functions: Change the access modifier to appropriate level